Preorder The Long Winter now!

-Preorder the third book in the series here.
+Preorder the fifth book in the series here.

 Read a sneak peek of the new series: